Homemade Mozzarella Sticks

 Bread the Cheese

-Then dip each piece into a bowl of Italian bread crumbs:
+Then dip each piece into a bowl with the Italian bread crumb mixture:

-I like to buy Italian bread crumbs that are already seasoned, but if you only have plain bread crumbs, I have instructions in the recipe box for adding your own seasonings.
+I like to buy Italian bread crumbs that are already seasoned, but if you only have plain or regular bread crumbs, I have instructions in the recipe box for adding your own seasonings, like garlic powder, onion powder, black pepper, and other Italian seasoning ingredients.

 How many coats?